 Meet Our Writers

 Luis Bravo is a Uruguayan poet, performance poet, essayist, literary critic and professor.
 He has published eleven books of poetry, two multimedia works, and four books of literary criticism.
-Titles of recent publications and CDs include Árbol veloz, Liquen, Tamudando, Lluvia, Areñal: ene topos bilingüese & other sounds, and Voz y palabra: historia transversal de la poesía uruguaya 1950-1973.
+Titles of recent publications and CDs include Árbol veloz, Liquen, Tamudando, Lluvia, and Areñal:ene topos bilingüese & other sounds.
+Recent nonfiction works include Voz y palabra: historia transversal de la poesía uruguaya 1950-1973 (2012),La pipa de tinta china / Cuadernos carcelarios de Ibero Gutiérrez (2014), and Las islas invitadas: Poesías completa de Julio Inverso (2013).
 His poems have been translated for anthologies and international journals, in multiple languages including Portuguese, German, Estonian, French, Swedish, English, and Farsi.
-He presently writes and teaches literature at the University of Montevideo and was a 2012 resident in the Iowa International Writers Workshop.
+He was a resident in the Iowa International Writing Program (2012) and holds a PhD in Iberian and Latin American Studies from the University of Notre Dame.
+Presently Bravo is a professor of Uruguayan and Latin American Literature at the University of Montevideo.

 Berta García Faet

 Berta García Faet (Valencia, Spain, 1988) is a poet and translator and the recipient of numerous literary prizes.
-She is the author of six books of poetry: Los salmos fosforitos [Fluorescent Psalms] (La Bella Varsovia, 2017), La edad de merecer [The Eligible Age] (La Bella Varsovia, 2015), Fresa y herida [Strawberry and Wound](Premio Nacional de Poesía “Antonio González de Lama” 2010; Diputación de León, 2011), Introducción a todo [Introduction to Everything] (IV Premio de Poesía Joven “Pablo García Baena”; La Bella Varsovia, 2011), Night club para alumnas aplicadas [Nightclub for Studious Schoolgirls] (VII Premio Nacional de Poesía “Ciega de Manzanares”; Vitruvio, 2009), and Manojo de abominaciones [A bunch of Abominations] (XVI Premio de Poesía “Ana de Valle”; Ayuntamiento de Avilés, 2008).
+She is the author of seven books of poetry: Corazón tradicionalista.
+Poesía 2008 – 2011, (La Bella Varsovia, 2018), Los salmos fosforitos [Fluorescent Psalms] (La Bella Varsovia, 2017), La edad de merecer [The Eligible Age] (La Bella Varsovia, 2015), Fresa y herida [Strawberry and Wound](Premio Nacional de Poesía “Antonio González de Lama” 2010; Diputación de León, 2011), Introducción a todo [Introduction to Everything] (IV Premio de Poesía Joven “Pablo García Baena”; La Bella Varsovia, 2011), Night club para alumnas aplicadas [Nightclub for Studious Schoolgirls] (VII Premio Nacional de Poesía “Ciega de Manzanares”; Vitruvio, 2009), and Manojo de abominaciones [A bunch of Abominations] (XVI Premio de Poesía “Ana de Valle”; Ayuntamiento de Avilés, 2008).
+Most recently she won the Premio Nacional de Poesía Joven Miguel Hernández, 2018.
 Her website is http://www.bertagarciafaet.com.

 María Eugenia Vaz Ferreira

 María Eugenia Vaz Ferreira, born in Montevideo in 1875, was the vanguard for women poets in Uruguay in the early twentieth century.
-Her poetry addresses themes of longing, hetero- and homoerotic love, solitude and alienation.
-Critics have variably categorized her work as Parnassian, Symbolist, Romantic and Modernist.
-In addition to her poetry she wrote three dramas in verse and composed musical scores.
-She became professor of literature and Secretary in the University for Women in Montevideo.
+Critics have variously categorized her work as Parnassian, Symbolist, Romantic, and Modernist, implying that she wrote across literary styles.
+Her poetry addresses themes of longing, hetero- and homoerotic love, solitude, and alienation.
+Vaz Ferreira is perhaps most closely identified with modernismo, wherein her work can be read as shared human experience and an assertive expression of female consciousness.
+In addition to poetry she wrote three dramas in verse and composed musical scores.
+She became a professor of literature and Secretary of the University for Women in Montevideo.
 Afflicted with episodic depression and chronic illness, she died at age 49.
-Although her literary work is truly outstanding, to date few poems are available in translation.
-The Island of the Songs is the first translation of her book La isla de los cánticos, published posthumously in 1925.
+Although her literary work is truly outstanding, to date few poems have been available in translation.
+The Island of the Songs is the first full-length translation of her book La isla de los cánticos, published posthumously in 1925.